 - The rooting exploit for the Alpha device in this guide is based on LRX22G.G850LKLU2COJ2 firmware.
 You do not need to run that same firmware build ID on your Samsung Galaxy Alpha device.
 Chainfire gives you that build so you can use it as an indicator only.

-Rooting the Samsung Galaxy Alpha SM-G850L running on Android 5.0.2 Lollipop updates
+How to Root Samsung Galaxy Alpha SM-G850L Running on Android 5.0.2 (Lollipop) Updates

 In conclusion, that’s all you need to root the Samsung Galaxy Alpha smartphone with the SM-G850L model number running on the Android 5.0.2 Lollipop software update.
 Any device that did not get into recovery mode during the last step will need to be booted into recovery mode manually instead.